DorianFGR/Hackintosh-HP-Laptop15-DA0XXX/README.md

 # Hackintosh-HP-Laptop15-DA0XXX
-EFI for hp Laptop 15-DA0XXX in macOS Ventura/Monterey and opencore 0,9,1
+EFI for hp Laptop 15-DA0XXX in macOS Ventura/Monterey opencore 0,9,1

 To use this EFI you must use the SMBIOS: macbookpro14,3